 Common Mistake #2: Overemphasis on obedience

-Another issue parents often struggle with is the over emphasis on obedience, over to teaching their child to think.
+Another issue parents often struggle with is the overemphasis on obedience, over to teaching their child to think.
 While having an obedient child in the short run may seem desirable, obedience does not encourage thinking.
 Rather, the parent does all the thinking and the child executes a parent’s order.

 Common Mistake #3: Your children can understand your reason and logic

-Another common mistake is parents think that their child has the same mental capabilities of reasoning and logic with an adult.
-Reason and logic actually does not fully develop until around the age of 12.
+Another common mistake is parents think that their child has the same mental capabilities of reasoning and logic as an adult.
+Reason and logic actually do not fully develop until around the age of 12.
 It takes 25 years to grow a human brain and there are specific skills and abilities that come along with each age.
 Not understanding child development milestones may lead parents to expect more from their child, and this can be very frustrating for both parties.
 Parents are also more likely to implement inappropriate interventions or ‘punishments’ to correct behaviors.

 Common Mistake #4: Using the same discipline strategies since day one

 Parenting skills need to change as a child gets older.
 Another common mistake is parents may not see the need to update or enhance their skills as their child gets older.
 Often parents will keep adopting the same parenting skills when their child was a toddler.
 As children grow older and obtain more cognitive skills, they would want to experiment with their increased freedom and authority.
 Parents need to modify their discipline methods as their child grows.